levibotelho/levibotelho.github.io/_posts/2013-04-17-encrypting-a-web-config-file.markdown

 <li>Looks in the configuration file of the given application for the given configuration element and encrypts it.</li>
 <li>Specifies to ASP.NET that this element in this application needs to be decrypted before it is accessed.</li>
 </ol>
-<span style="line-height:1.6;">Once you have finished encrypting the desired sections, you need to finish by encrypting the machine key.
-Do this by passing</span><strong style="line-height:1.6;"> “system.web/machineKey”</strong><span style="line-height:1.6;"> as the first argument to the above command.</span>
+Once you have finished encrypting the desired sections, you need to finish by encrypting the machine key.
+Do this by passing `system.web/machineKey` as the first argument to the above command.

 That’s all there is to it.
 IIS will be able to read the encrypted configuration settings and your sensitive data will be obscured from anybody who has access to the web.config.
-Should you ever need to decrypt a section, simply run the encryption command, specifying **-pd</strong> instead of <strong>-pe**.
+Should you ever need to decrypt a section, simply run the encryption command, specifying **-pd** instead of **-pe**.